-You can also start from Twitter (Search for Hashtag #CallforPitches to find relevant results), Monster.com, Times Jobs and Facebook groups.
-Topping the list of recommended FB groups is Indian Copyeditors Forum.
+You can also start from Twitter (Search for Hashtag #CallforPitches to find relevant results), Monster.com, Times Jobs, and Facebook groups.
+Topping the list of recommended FB groups is the Indian Copyeditors Forum.
 This group has a lot of freelance editors and copy editors as the name suggests, along with content writers and aspiring writers.
-This group is very well managed and they regularly conduct online workshops to train the members apart from sharing regular job openings, tips and tricks on how to do it better and effectively etc. Before COVID-19, they were conducting regular meet-ups in different cities too.
+This group is very well managed and they regularly conduct online workshops to train the members apart from sharing regular job openings, tips, and tricks on how to do it better and effectively, etc. Before COVID-19, they were conducting regular meet-ups in different cities too.
 The following groups share only job opportunities.
 Alternatively, you could also post your resume and seek projects:

 - Naukri.com Index: 9

 - Size / Competitiveness: High.
-As mentioned before, all one needs to do this job is a good command over English, decent internet connection and a laptop/computer.
+As mentioned before, all one needs to do this job is a good command of English, a decent internet connection and a laptop/computer.
 It is imperative that one creates a niche to demand exclusivity in both work and payment.

 4. Publishing House

 Publishing house is made up of many people.
 There are editors, sub-editors, cover designers, marketing and PR team, acquisition team etc. Each one of these departments have an important role to play in the making of a book.
 Depending upon your area of interest, you could consider working for any of these departments in a publishing house.
 A job in publishing can be a great learning experience.